NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Hookclaw Digger.md

 Choose two ability boosts.
 One must be to **Strength** or **Charisma**, and one is a free ability boost.

 You're trained in the Crafting skill, the Mining Lore skill, and the Engineering Lore skill.
-You gain the [[Feats/Improvise Tool|Improvise Tool]] skill feat.
+You gain the [[Improvise Tool|Improvise Tool]] skill feat.

 *Source: Pathfinder Adventure: Little Trouble in Big Absalom* *OGL*